Nelson Mandela Bay Stadium

 The Nelson Mandela Bay Stadium is a soccer and rugby union stadium in Gqeberha in the Eastern Cape province of South Africa.
 It hosted 2010 FIFA World Cup matches, including the third-place play off.
 It is the home of Chippa United Football Club and formerly of rugby union team Southern Kings.

-The five-tier, R2 billion (approximately $159 million) Nelson Mandela Bay Stadium was built overlooking the North End Lake, at the heart of the city, one of three coastal stadiums built to host the 2010 FIFA World Cup.
+The five-tier, R2 billion (approximately US$159 million) Nelson Mandela Bay Stadium was built overlooking the South End Lake, at the heart of the city, one of three coastal stadiums built to host the 2010 FIFA World Cup.
 It regularly hosts large-scale rugby union and soccer matches.
 The stadium has also been used as a concert venue.

 History

 The city of Port Elizabeth did not have a large-scale soccer facility, as under the apartheid government, soccer was not given much funding.
 Soccer clubs in the city had to make use of smaller scale venues throughout the city.
 Before this stadium was built, most large soccer matches were played at the EPRU Stadium, the city's rugby ground.
 The EPRU Stadium was often problematic for soccer, as it normally hosts rugby matches, thus the playing surface was not of a great standard.
 When Port Elizabeth was chosen as a host city for the 2010 FIFA World Cup, the city decided against upgrading the EPRU Stadium.
 This was because it would have needed to be almost completely rebuilt in order to meet FIFA requirements.
 The city then decided on building a brand new, multipurpose stadium.

 Inevitably, there was a great deal of speculation about the status of stadium construction in the run-up to the 2010 FIFA World Cup, with the requirement that all the FIFA World Cup host stadiums had to be completed by January 2010.
 The Nelson Mandela Bay Stadium was the first of five new stadiums to start construction.
 The other new stadiums are in Cape Town, Durban, Polokwane and Nelspruit.

 The stadium is named after the administrative district in which the stadium is located, the Nelson Mandela Bay Metropolitan Municipality, itself named after Nelson Mandela, the first president of South Africa.
 The Nelson Mandela Bay area is made up of the city of Port Elizabeth, the towns of Uitenhage and Despatch, as well as smaller settlements.

 The stadium is sometimes incorrectly called the 'Nelson Mandela Stadium' in the media.
 This may lead to confusion, as there is a Nelson Mandela Stadium in Kampala, Uganda.
 It is also sometimes mistakenly claimed that the stadium is named after Mandela, rather than the metropolitan area named in his honour.